 12 On 17 January 1997, the Finance Committee approved a commitment of \$66,591,000 to provide an interest-free loan to the Canadian International School to meet part of the construction cost of a new school building at Nam Long Shan Road, Hong Kong.
 On 20 June 1997, the Finance Committee approved a commitment of \$44,800,000 to provide an interest-free loan to the Hong Kong Japanese School Limited to meet the capital cost of a new school building in Tai Po Kau, N.T.
-On 26 November 1999, the Finance Committee approved a commitment of \$77,000,000 to provide an interest-free loan to the Australian International School Foundation Limited to meet part of the construction cost of a new school building at Kowloon Tong, Kowloon.
+On 26 November 1999, the Finance Committee approved a commitment of \$77 million to provide an interest-free loan to the Australian International School Foundation Limited to meet part of the construction cost of a new school building at Kowloon Tong, Kowloon.
 The loans for the Canadian International School, the Hong Kong Japanese School Limited and the Australian International School Foundation Limited were fully repaid on 1 February 2010, 1 June 2009 and 24 September 2012 respectively.
 On 27 April 2012, the Finance Committee approved a commitment of \$203,830,000 to provide an interest-free loan to the Kellett School Association Limited to meet part of the construction cost of its new school premises in Kowloon Bay, Kowloon.
 The loan was drawn down in December 2013.
 On 25 May 2012, the Finance Committee approved a commitment of \$157,720,000 to provide an interest-free loan to the Hong Kong Academy Educational Foundation Limited to meet part of the construction cost of its new school premises in Sai Kung, N.T.
 The loan was drawn down in September 2013.
 On 8 June 2012, the Finance Committee approved a commitment of \$272,740,000 to provide an interest-free loan to the Harrow International School (Hong Kong) Limited to meet part of the construction cost of its new school premises in So Kwun Wat, Tuen Mun, N.T.
 The loan was drawn down in December 2013.
 The total approved commitment is therefore increased by \$634,290,000 to \$822,681,000.
-All the loans are repayable over a period of ten years with the first instalment due one year after the loans are drawn.
-The estimated payments in 2013-14 are \$634,290,000 and no payment is estimated for 2014-15.
-There are no estimated repayments in 2013-14 and the estimated repayments in 2014-15 are \$29,058,000.
+All the loans have been fully drawn and are repayable over a period of ten years with the first instalment due one year after the loans are drawn.
+The estimated repayments in both 2015-16 and 2016-17 are \$63,429,000.